kjschmidlab/GGoutlieR/paper/paper.md

 ---
-title: 'GGoutlieR: an R package to identify and visualize abnormal geo-genetic patterns of biological samples'
+title: 'GGoutlieR: an R package to identify and visualize unusual geo-genetic patterns of biological samples'
 tags:
   - R
   - landscape genomics